-This section shows you how to use the Evolution[TM] Calendar to manage your schedule alone or in conjunction with peers.
+This section shows you how to use the EvolutionTM Calendar to manage your schedule alone or in conjunction with peers.
 To learn about importing calendar data, see "Importing Single Files" on page 49, which covers the Import tool.

-- "Ways of Looking at your Calendar" on page 65 - "Scheduling With the Evolution Calendar" on page 66 - "Deleting Old Appointments and Meetings" on page 71 - "Multiple Calendars and Web Calendars" on page 71 - "The Task List" on page 71 - "Configuring Time Zones" on page 72
+- "Ways of Looking at your Calendar" on page 65

+- "Scheduling With the Evolution Calendar" on page 66

+- "Searching for Calendar Items" on page 72

+- "Printing Displayed Items" on page 72

+- "Deleting Old Appointments and Meetings" on page 72

+- "Delegating Meetings" on page 72

+- "Multiple Calendars, Web Calendars, and CalDAV" on page 73

+- "The Task List" on page 73

+- "Memos" on page 75

+- "Configuring Time Zones" on page 76